karlpodesta/cyclecloud-ocs/README.md

 ### CycleCloud Placement Groups
 CycleCloud placement groups map one-to-one to Azure VMSS with SinglePlacementGroup - VMs in a placementgroup share an Infiniband Fabric and share only with VMs within the placement group.
-To intuitively preserve these silos, the placementgroups map 1:1 with gridengine parallel environment as well.
+To intuitively preserve these silos, the placementgroups map 1:1 with ocs parallel environment as well.

 Specifying a parallel environment for a job will restrict the job to run in a placement group via smart